Thyroid Surgery

 Scar, 2 weeks after total thyroidectomy for small Papillary Thyroid Carcinoma.

-Scar, 2 weeks after the right thyroid lobectomy (removal of the right 1/2 of the thyroid) for 2.6 cm (about 1 inch) thyroid nodule.
+Scar, 2 weeks after the right thyroid lobectomy (removal of the right 1/2 of the thyroid) for a 2.6 cm (about 1 inch) thyroid nodule.

-Scar, 2 weeks after the left thyroid lobectomy (removal of the left 1/2 of the thyroid) for 3.1 cm (about 1 inch and 1/2) Follicular Adenoma.
+Scar, 2 weeks after the left thyroid lobectomy (removal of the left 1/2 of the thyroid) for a 3.1 cm (about 1 inch and 1/2) Follicular Adenoma.

 A large multinodular thyroid gland with extension of the entire right side into the right chest cavity.
 Surgery was performed through the neck incision without chest opening.